SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ##### react

+###### react itself

+####### events

+React wraps browser events in `SyntheticEvent`s, which generally have the same interface but prevent browser inconsistencies.
+In react, you can't return false to prevent the browser default for an event, you actually have to call preventDefault

 ###### react native

+{{c1::React Native}} is a {{c2::framework}} for building native applications using {{c4::React}} and {{c4::the platforms native capabilities}}
+The most common targets for react native are android and iOS, but you can also target desktop OSs, qt, TVs and even the web.
+You can use react native for your {{c1::whole app}}, but you can also {{c2::integrate it into an existing project}}
+React Native implements a polyfill for WebSockets, initialized via importing React.
+Other modules using WebSockets therefore need to be imported after React.

+####### components

 Native Components: React Components transformed into native views Core components: Native Components that are part of React Natives standard library